-An uncomfortable bike saddle can turn cycling into a miserable experience – and can even lead to long term injuries if you find you’re sitting strangely to accommodate discomfort.
+An uncomfortable bike saddle can turn cycling into a miserable experience – and can even lead to long term injuries if you find you’re sitting strangely in search of comfort.

-The ‘perfect perch’ varies dramatically from one cyclist to the next - and is determined by a number of factors: anatomical differences, riding style and everything in between.
+The ‘perfect perch’ varies dramatically from one cyclist to the next - and is determined by a number of factors: anatomical differences, riding style, discipline and everything in between.

-The huge variation in what riders need means that there’s a huge amount of choice on offer.
+The big variance in what riders need means that there’s a huge amount of choice on offer.
 It’s finding the one that actually suits you which is the problem.

 What causes saddle discomfort?

 Discomfort in the saddle varies between riders, but is often the result of a saddle that is too narrow.

 We all have different-width ‘sit-bones’.
 The ischial tuberosities are the parts of your body designed to bear your seated weight.
 Most cases of saddle-related discomfort arise because the load is carried on the soft tissues between the sit bones rather than by the bones themselves.

 Also, bear in mind that the perceived width of your rear end has little to do with the actual bone structure.
 Good bike shops, and some brands, offer test ride programs so you can try before you buy.